Apollonia (Illyria): Legacy

 In June 2020, part of the site was vandalized by unknown individuals.
-Two columns were knocked down, resulting in the almost complete collapse of the Nymphaeum.
+Two columns were knocked down, but were subsequently re-erected.
 According to the site's director, the damage might be "irreparable" and likely occurred during the COVID-19 lockdown.
 The incident was condemned by Albanian archeologists and the President of Albania, Ilir Meta.

 Archaeology

 The city seems to have sunk with the rise of Vlora.
 It was "rediscovered" by European classicists in the 18th century, though it was not until the Austrian occupation of 1916–1918 that the site was investigated by archaeologists.
 Their work was continued by a French team between 1924 and 1938.
 Parts of the site were damaged during the Second World War.
 After the war, an Albanian team undertook further work from 1948 onwards, although much of the site remains unexcavated to this day.

 In 1967, the archaeological site was seriously and irrevocably damaged by heavy machinery and the building of c.
 400 concrete military bunkers at and near the ancient polis.
-Some of the team's archeological discoveries are on display within the monastery, known as the Museum of Apollonia (opened in 1958) and other artifacts from Apollonia are in the capital Tirana.
+Some of the team's archeological discoveries are on display within the monastery, known as the Archaeological Museum of Apolonia (opened in 1958) and other artifacts from Apollonia are in the capital Tirana.
 Unfortunately, during the anarchy that followed the collapse of the communist party in 1990 and reversion to capitalism, the archeological collection was plundered and the museum was temporarily closed.
 The ruins were also frequently dug up by plunderers for relics to be sold to collectors abroad.
 In December 2011, a new museum opened, under the directorship of Marin Haxhimihali.
 It replaced an older museum dating from 1985, and was funded by UNESCO's MDG-F Joint Programme "Culture and Heritage for Social and Economic Development".

 In 2006, archaeologists discovered a Greek temple which dates back to the 6th century BC just outside of the Apollonia.

 In August 2010, a French-Albanian team of archaeologists unearthed a bust of a Roman soldier, 50 years after the discoveries of other full body statues in the 1958–1960 period expeditions, led by Albanian scholar Selim Islami and Russian Professor Blavatski.